 CLA Get Ready Internships

-The College of Liberal Arts Get Ready Internships program connects motivated sophomore students to a network of CLA alumni and employer partners.
+The College of Liberal Arts Get Ready Internships program connects sophomore students to a network of CLA alumni and employer partners.
 This program cultivates student talent with the support, preparation and connections needed to break down common barriers and challenges to internship participation, while bridging employers to early talent to meet their diverse workforce needs.